nemac/google_anlytics_helpers/README.md

 https://github.com/google/google-api-python-client/blob/master/samples/analytics/core_reporting_v3_reference.py

 ## other references
-ay attention to setting up oAuth2 on this page the first time you run this will require some setup and requires the client_secrets.json file. https://developers.google.com/analytics/devguides/config/mgmt/v3/quickstart/installed-py
+pay attention to setting up oAuth2 on this page the first time you run this will require some setup and requires the client_secrets.json file. https://developers.google.com/analytics/devguides/config/mgmt/v3/quickstart/installed-py